Particular/docs.particular.net/transports/sql/native-delayed-delivery.md

 ### Table suffix

 Delayed messages are stored in a dedicated table named _`endpoint-name.suffix`_.
-The value of the suffix can be specified in the configuration:
+The suffix is set to _`Delayed`_ by default, but can be overwritten using:

 snippet: DelayedDeliveryTableSuffix

-### Polling Interval

-Messages are checked for expiration every second.
-The polling interval can be configured using:

-snippet: DelayedDeliveryProcessingInterval

-### Polling Batch Size

-On each query, a batch of messages is picked and dispatched.
-The maximal size of the batch can be specified with:

-snippet: DelayedDeliveryBatchSize
+partial: batchprocessing

 ## Backwards compatibility